caddyserver/caddy/README.md

 Caddy 2 is very much in development, so the documentation is an ongoing WIP, but the latest will be in our wiki for now:

 **https://github.com/caddyserver/caddy/wiki/v2:-Documentation**

+Note that breaking changes are expected until the stable 2.0 release.

 ## List of Improvements